JuliaPy/PyPlot.jl/test/README.md

 ## Want More?

-As mentioned before, this module is simply a wrapper around matplotlib, the powerful python plot library.
+As mentioned before, this package is simply a wrapper around matplotlib, the powerful python plot library.
 If you want find more details on the plotting functions and available parameters, matplotlib's [website][mpl] is a good place.
 And there is also a [gallery][] page to show how powerful it could be.
-If you need some functions that have not yet been wrapped by this module (this is highly possible, since I only exported the functions that I think I will use in my simple research work), a special function `pyplot.send()` could be utilized to send arbitrary matplotlib commands.
+If you need some functions that have not yet been wrapped by this module (this is highly possible, since I only exported the functions that I think I will use in my simple research work), a special function `pyplot.pyplot()` could be used to send arbitrary matplotlib commands.
 Also, it is quite easy to wrap those functions, take `src/alias.jl` as example and make your own.